wybo/agentbase/README.md

 ### AgentBase

-AgentBase is a minimalistic Agent Based Modeling (ABM) software library that allows you to build models that run directly in the browser.
+The AgentBase Library is a minimalistic Agent Based Modeling (ABM) software library that allows you to build models that run directly in the browser.
 It follows [NetLogo](http://ccl.northwestern.edu/netlogo/)'s Agent oriented Programming model and is entirely implemented in [CoffeeScript](http://coffeescript.org/).
 Tinker with models on [AgentBase.org](http://agentbase.org/) or drop by our [Google Group](https://groups.google.com/d/forum/agentbase) to get involved.
 Documentation [is here](http://doc.agentbase.org/).

 AgentBase: